transloadit/uppy/website/src/docs/uppy.md

 If `uppy.opts.autoProceed === true`, Uppy will begin uploading automatically when files are added.

+> Sometimes you might need to add a remote file to Uppy.
+This can be achieved by [fetching the file, then creating a Blob object, or using the Url plugin with Companion](https://github.com/transloadit/uppy/issues/1006#issuecomment-413495493).

 ### `uppy.removeFile(fileID)`

 Remove a file from Uppy.